otrv4/otrv4/otrv4.md

 ```
 State variables:
-  i: the current ratchet id.
+  i: the ratchet id.
-  j: the current sending message id.
+  j: the sending message id.
-  k: the current receiving message id.
+  k: the receiving message id.
+  pn: number of messages in the previous chain.

 Key variables:
-  'root_key[i]': the root key for the ratchet i.
+  'root_key[i]': the root key for ratchet i.
   'chain_key_s[i][j]': the sending chain key for the sending message j in
     ratchet i.
   'chain_key_r[i][k]': the receiving chain key for the receiving message k in